-The Anglican Parish of Nerja and Almuñecar started as an offshoot of St George’s Malaga, some 44 years ago, when a group of Anglicans met in the home of Eleanor Payne.
+The Anglican Parish of Nerja and Almuñécar started as an offshoot of St George’s Málaga, some 50 years ago, when a group of Anglicans met in the home of Eleanor Payne.
 The venue moved to the Pepe Rico Restaurant, then to the apartment of Robert and Kathy Holder.
-In 1992 the congregation in Nerja began to use the Roman Catholic church of San Miguel.
-(St Michael’s).
+In 1992 the congregation in Nerja began to use the Roman Catholic church of San Miguel (St Michael’s).

 The Revd David Cherry took over at Malaga the following year, 1983, and from then two Holy Communion services were held each month in Nerja.
 He bought a house in Nerja, and the congregations grew much larger than those in Malaga as there were more English speaking residents here.